Ghostbut13/DAT096-PASS/README.md

 - ADC working...

 - I<sup>2</sup>S receiver collects DATA from ADC and sends the four channels -- ***left1 left2 right1 right2***-- to the algorithm.
+Note: The signal is in two's complement.

 - Ethernet supports 100M high speed for real-time audio data transmission every FSYNC.

 - When both the datapath and Ethernet are enabled, audio data can be transmitted from the FPGA port to the PC port for further analysis.

-- **Simple-Algorithm takes the inputs and enhances the audio with one output.**
+- **Simple-Algorithm takes the inputs and enhances the audio with one output.
+That is based on power estimation**

+- **Complex-Algorithm takes the inputs, puts them through low-pass filter, then does cross-correlation and prints the correlation lines on a LUT.
+One output is combined from the four attenuation compensation blocks..**

-- DAC outputs the audio processed by the algorithm.
+- DAC takes the audio signal in two's complement, inverts it to unsigned, then outputs the audio processed by the algorithm.

 <br>

 ---